tecnomod-um/oquare-kg/framework/characteristics.md

 # The OQuaRE KG quality characteristics

-The OQuaRE KG framework includes 4 characteristics:
+The OQuaRE KG framework includes 4 characteristics: accessibility, representational, structural, contextual.

 ### Accessibility
 Accessibility is the extent to which data are available or easily and quickly retrievable [^1].